The country music theorem

 also has property q

 .
-If that is all true, then there also exists
+If that is all true, then there is also someone with

 This step fills in q